What are the most exciting upcoming IPOs 2023 and beyond?

 Read more about the Grammarly IPO.

-14. Fanatics IPO
+34. Fanatics IPO

-Fanatics is an eCommerce business selling licensed sports apparel, equipment, and trading cards through its website and Walmart.com.
+Fanatics an eCommerce business selling licensed sports apparel, equipment, and trading cards through its website and Walmart.com.
 The company has secured licensing agreements with most of North America’s professional sports leagues and many top global sports brands worldwide.

 Fanatics has raised several private funding rounds from investors, including the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), and Major League Soccer (MLS).
 The company often pairs substantial equity partnerships with exclusive licensing.

 Michael Rubin is the company’s CEO.
 He is also a co-owner of the Philadelphia 76ers and the New Jersey Devils.
-But as of June 2022, he is looking to divest those assets to allow Fanatics to enter the sports betting market.

 Fanatics is headquartered in Jacksonville, Florida, with offices in New York, Manchester, U.K., and Boulder, Colorado.